-Figure 5.
-Surface temperature trends dSKT/dt averaged over day and night for AIRS_RT, and from separately fitting the monthly data in ERA5, MERRA2, AIRS L3, CLIMCAPS L3 and GISS.
+Figure 7.
+Surface temperature trends dSKT/dt averaged over day and night for AIRS\RT, and from separately fitting the monthly data in ERA5, MERRA2, AIRS L3, CLIMCAPS L3 and GISS.
 The horizontal and vertical axis are longitude and latitude.
 Colorbar units are in K yr-1.

-The spatial correlations between AIRS_RT retrieved rates and the various datasets is shown in Table 2 while the cosine weighted skin temperature trends are shown in Table 3.
-By adding in the uncertainty in the trends for any of the individual models or datasets, and then doing the cosine weighting, we estimate uncertainties of about \pm 0.015 K yr-1 for "ALL"; the uncertainties for "OCEAN" are typically about 2/3 of that value, and for "LAND" are about 4/3 of that value.
-We emphasize here that we use center point reanalysis and L3 model data when computing their trends for any grid box, while the AIRS_RT uses the hottest 10% of "clear" observations; (Strow & DeSouza-Machado, 2020) showed that the tropical retrieved surface temperature trends and anomalies over ocean correlated very well with those from the ERA-I Sea Surface Temperature dataset.
+"LAND" are about 4/3 of that value.
+We emphasize here that we use center point reanalysis model fields and L3 operational retrieval products when computing their trends for any grid box, while the AIRS\RT uses the hottest 10% of "clear" observations; (Strow & DeSouza-Machado, 2020) showed that the tropical retrieved surface temperature trends and anomalies over ocean correlated very well with those from the ERA-I Sea Surface Temperature dataset.